-To summarize, this research simulates the OFDM signal with QPSK, 8-PSK, 16-PSK, 8-QAM, and 16-QAM through AWGN channel.
+T4 summarize, this research simulates the OFDM signal with QPSK, 8-PSK, 16-PSK, 8-QAM, and 16-QAM through AWGN channel.
 The effect of PTS technique usage in Palm Date Leaf clipped OFDM signal is discussed.
 All of the scenarios show that PTS technique could provide improvement in BER and PAPR performance of the signal for a low CR value such as 5 dB and 7 dB.
 The PAPR is evaluated as per CCDF of 10^{-3} .
-As for the higher CR value such as 10 dB and 20 dB, the signal's BER performance is similar to the normal OFDM signal, but it provides a consistent PAPR reduction of approximately 3 dB.
-This way, PTS technique always provides improvement in BER performance of the signal.
+As for the higher CR value such as 10 dB and 20 dB, the signal's BER performance is similar with the normal OFDM signal, but it provides a consistent PAPR reduction of approximately 3 dB.
+This way, PTS technique always provide improvement in BER performance of the signal.
 As for the PAPR performance, PTS technique is able to improve all cases except for 8-QAM and 16-QAM signal with clipping technique at low clipping ratio such as 5 dB.
-However, PTS technique still requires Side Information (SI), and it has high computational complexity.
+Regardless of the benefits, PTS technique still require Side Information, and has high computational complexity.